 Now it is possible to bring these two links together to establish the relationship between degree days and the level of thermal resistance.
-The data from table 4.4 can be combined with that in table 4.3 to plot curves representing degree days as functions of resistance.
-One such curve is shown in figure 4.1 for Washington, D.C.
+By combining the data from Table 4.4 on Washington with that in Table 4.3,we can plot a curve representing degree days as a function of resistance.
+This curve is shown in Figure 4.1.
 As is apparent from the shape of the curve, degree days decrease as the level of resistance increases.
 Moreover, the rate of decrease in degree days gradually diminishes.
-The pattern of the relationship shown in figure 4.1 can be represented reasonably well by expressing degree days as a quadratic function of thermal resistance:
+The pattern of the relationship shown in Figure 4.1 can be represented reasonably well by expressing degree days as a quadratic function of thermal resistance: